plblum/jivs/docs/Integrating_Non_Jivs_Server_Validation.md

 - JSON values may already be deserialized into useful native types;
 - form posts may provide strings that require parsing or conversion;
-- existing application code may already perform mapping or normalization.
+- existing application code may already perform mapping, conversion, or normalization.

-Unlike Jivs with `FormReader`, a non-Jivs server normally performs parsing through its own request-processing or validation code.
+A non-Jivs server normally performs parsing through its own request-processing or validation code.

 Parsing failures are validation issues.
-Add them to the same validation results returned for other rejected input rather than treating them as operational server failures.
+Include them with the other validation results rather than treating them as operational server failures.

 ## Validate Values